LucasStevenson/Cyber/disc/Javavavaa.md

 ...
 ```

 Put the encoding logic into a function called ``encode`` and pass ascii values that will most likely be in the flag (60-126) through it.
-Save the original and encoded values into their own strings.
+Save the original and encoded values to their own strings.

 For each character in an encoded message, find it's index (let's call it **i**) in the **encoded values** string.
 The "decoded" character is the character in the **ascii original values** string at position **i**.